dev-leonzera/dev-leonzera/README.md

 ## About Me

 - :books: Graduating IT in IFRN :green_heart: ❤
-- 💻 Currently working as Junior Web Developer.
+- 💻 Currently working as Junior Web Developer at Nova M3.
+I work with HTML, CSS, JS, PHP, Laravel, MySQL and Docker
 - 🌱 Currently learning Design Patterns, Architecture, UX/UI and some other cool things.

 - ⚡ Also, I'm: